 21, Namdaemunsijang 4-gil, Jung-gu, Seoul | Closed on Sundays | Hoehyeon Station (Line 4), Exit 5

 From Hoehyeon Station, exit 5, turn right and walk straight for a short distance of 10m or so.
 And you should see a sight like this:

 Once inside, you will be greeted by these two rows of noodle stalls bustling with customers.
-But actually we didn’t get a chance to see this, the moment we neared the entrance, we got ushered into the very first stall in front of the entrance!
+How anyone squeezes in is beyond me as the space are really tight!
+But actually we didn’t get a chance to go in, the moment we neared the entrance, we got ushered into the very first stall in front of the entrance!
 Very competitive here, I tell ya.